return42/sphkerneldoc/linux_src_doc/include/linux/iio/iio_h.rst

     What information is to be exported that is specific to this channel.

+info_mask_separate_available
+    What availability information is to be
+    exported that is specific to this channel.

 info_mask_shared_by_type
     What information is to be exported that is shared by all channels of the same type.

+info_mask_shared_by_type_available
+    What availability information is to be
+    exported that is shared by all channels of the same type.

 info_mask_shared_by_dir
     What information is to be exported that is shared by all channels of the same direction.

+info_mask_shared_by_dir_available
+    What availability information is to be
+    exported that is shared by all channels of the same direction.

 info_mask_shared_by_all
     What information is to be exported that is shared by all channels.

+info_mask_shared_by_all_available
+    What availability information is to be
+    exported that is shared by all channels.

 event_spec
     Array of events which should be registered for this